yonglinZ/RSLabel/README.md

 After you download and unzip to you folder. you can the RSLabel.exe

+or you can download the binary from here [rslabel](https://pan.baidu.com/s/1k-SpnPownRfTyqgu2J9zPA)   the extraction code is u30z

 ##  get started!
 - build overviews for images.
 for big images(larger than 300M), building overviews is highly recommended.